ztsa8/civ-webbies-prep-start/README.md

-# User Profile Rendering Project
+# User Profile Rendering Project - Zaneta Tsang

 This project demonstrates a progressive enhancement of a JavaScript-based user profile viewer using [Bulma CSS](https://bulma.io) and modular JavaScript.
 The app evolves from a static HTML rendering of one user profile to a responsive, card-based dashboard of multiple users deployed via GitHub Pages.